Professor Paul van Gardingen

 Deputy Pro-Vice-Chancellor (Digital)

-Dr Ross Parry became Deputy Pro-Vice-Chancellor (Digital) in January 2017.
-Previously, he was Academic Director for the College of Social Sciences, Arts and Humanities, where he was the institutional lead on Leicester’s new 'Major and Minor' undergraduate offer, and on its first portfolio of Massive Open Online Courses (MOOCs).
+Professor Ross Parry became Deputy Pro-Vice-Chancellor (Digital) in January 2017.
+Previously, he was Academic Director for the College of Social Sciences, Arts and Humanities, where he was the institutional lead on its first portfolio of Massive Open Online Courses (MOOCs).
 In 2016 Ross won our ‘Inspiring Leader’ Discovering Excellence Award.

 Ross is also one of the founding Trustees of the Jodi Mattes Trust, and through his on-going role as its Chair campaigns nationally and internationally for accessible digital culture.